eielsen/eielsen.github.io/_posts/2018-10-10-dac-dithering.md

 * Learning how to measure linearity and performance of converters.
 * Using existing and developing new models of non-linear and non-ideal effects in digital-analog converters.
 * Determining how well the models fit with actual digital-analog converter behaviour (model validation).
-* Understanding how different dither signals impact the distortion in digital-analog converters; that is determine the model properties.
+* Understanding how different dither signals impact the distortion in digital-analog converters; determine the model properties.
 * Studying how the introduction of feedback control impacts the effect of the dither signals.
 * Using optimisation techniques to find optimal dither signals that minimise distortion and error (applicable frameworks can be model predictive control or various input shaping methods).